SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 The way to do that would be to implement different distances for each direction.
 Currently you comment out the corresponding parts that you don't want any PD placed at.

-To then get the placement file you run `python generate_detpos.py > placmenFileName`.
+To get the placement file you run `python generate_detpos.py > placmenFileName`.
 To verify if this placement file you can adjust `1_plot_detector_locations.py` to plot the detectors in a 3D plot.
-Things to adjust here are read in placement file in
+Things to adjust here are the  read in placement file in

 ```py
 	with open('../SoLAr_10cm_FieldCage.txt', 'r') as csvfile: